Indoor Digital Menu Boards: How They Work

 Which is the better hardware option: an external media player or a system on a chip?

-The second advantage of all-in-one screens is the price, which will be at least 40% cheaper than an external media player.
-This is why most restaurants use an SoC.
+The second major benefit of all-in-one screens is their cost, which can be at least 40% lower than using an external media player.
+This cost efficiency is a key reason why many restaurants opt for a System on Chip (SoC) solution.